jestjs/jest/docs/Troubleshooting.md

 # Using Jest CLI
 jest --runInBand

-# Using npm test (e.g. with create-react-app)
+# Using yarn test (e.g. with create-react-app)
-npm test -- --runInBand
+yarn test --runInBand
 ```

 Another alternative to expediting test execution time on Continuous Integration